shravan-18/CPDM/README.md

-# CPDM: Boosting CT to PET Translation with Domain-Knowledge-Guided Diffusion Model
+# CT to PET Translation: A Large-scale Dataset and Domain-Knowledge-Guided Diffusion Approach
 ***
 CPDM utilizes a Brownian Bridge process-based diffusion model to directly learn the translation process from the CT domain to the PET domain, thereby reducing the stochasticity typically encountered in generative models.